mongodb/awscdk-resources-mongodbatlas/API.md

 ### CloudProviderConfig <a name="CloudProviderConfig" id="awscdk-resources-mongodbatlas.CloudProviderConfig"></a>

-Cloud provider linked to this data lake..
+Cloud provider linked to this Atlas Data Federation.

 #### Initializer <a name="Initializer" id="awscdk-resources-mongodbatlas.CloudProviderConfig.Initializer"></a>